Scottish public spending deficit falls to £23.7bn

 Scotland's public deficit figure stood at £15.1bn - 8.6% of GDP - the year before the pandemic hit but more than doubled to £36.3bn, or 22.4% of GDP, in 2020.

-The report said that overall spending "for the benefit of Scotland" by the Scottish government, UK government and other public sector bodies fell from £98.5bn to £97.5bn last year - the largest ever drop in public expenditure.
+The annual Government Expenditure and Revenue Scotland (Gers) report said that overall spending "for the benefit of Scotland" by the Scottish government, UK government and other public sector bodies fell from £98.5bn to £97.5bn last year - the largest ever drop in public expenditure.

 The fall in spending was mainly due to a reduction in money being spent on Covid support schemes - with the authors saying that spending remains at historically high levels.